MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-qryidx-subquery.md

 ---
-Description: 'A subquery is a saved search file (\*.search-ms) that you can use as a filter for a new query.' ms.assetid: 'a92c774f-310b-4c40-be1c-0c2b0cac907b'
+Description: A subquery is a saved search file (\*.search-ms) that you can use as a filter for a new query. ms.assetid: a92c774f-310b-4c40-be1c-0c2b0cac907b
 title: SUBQUERY Argument
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SUBQUERY Argument